 - Work with project 1 on the state-machine

 - Visualization of biological neural network: live-stream and csv file

 - Emergency and construction work lighting

 - Random activity

-Remote GUI interface
+3. Remote GUI interface

-- Ability to change this operating state
+- Ability to change the operating mode

-- Ability to change state-machine state
+- Ability to change state in the state-machine

 - Ability to view live video feed